DLR-RM/shape-completion/README.md

 # Shape Completion

-This is the official repository of the following publications:
+This is the official repository for the following publications:

 | Title | Authors | Venue |
 |---|---|---|